best viewing spots Children's Gasparilla Parade

 Choosing Your Spot Based on Parking Spot

-If you’re taking the FREE Jolly Trolley to get to and from the downtown parking garages, selecting a spot close to the pick-up/drop-off locations might be more ideal for you.
+If you’re taking public transportation to get to and from the downtown parking garages, selecting a spot close to the pick-up/drop-off locations might be more ideal for you.
 There are two locations at either end of the parade route: Bay to Bay and on Platt Street near the Publix on Bayshore Blvd.

 Reserved seating at the Gasparilla Children’s Parade: Bleacher Seats and First Mate Seats